-A new American breed with foundation stock including the babydoll, these sheep have less wool on the face and llegs (making them easier keepers... debris does not get trapped in the wool on their legs and faces. ) Naturally poled (no horns) .
+A new American breed with foundation stock including the Babydoll, these sheep have less wool on the face and legs, making them easier keepers, as debris does not get trapped in the wool on their legs and faces.
+These sheep are also naturally poled (no horns) .

 More athletic than the Babydolls, the Harlequin sheep put on quite a show skipping, prancing, and bouncing around the pastures.
 Their wool is either black with white markings, or white with black markings.